noise-lab/censorship-course/docs/slides/03-Platform/01-Platform/coverage-notes.md

 - 2026-06-03: Retired the standalone "spam is an old problem" arc; folded into one "why automate" slide that reframes security-style filtering as now adjudicating *speech*.
+- 2026-06-03: Added **GIFCT case study** slide ("One Hash, Every Platform") as the "centralization = takedown risk, no appeal" anchor.
+Verified figures from the **2024 GIFCT Annual & Transparency Report**: 408,000 distinct hashed items, 33 member platforms; founded 2017 by Facebook/Microsoft/Twitter/YouTube.
+Opacity of inclusion criteria + absence of appeal per Brennan Center / Statewatch / EDRi.
+- 2026-06-03: Added **"The Model Is Also the Target"** slide — generative AI as a moderation *target*, now web-verifiable.
+Sources: European Commission **DSA formal proceedings against X over Grok, 26 Jan 2026** (press release IP/26/203);
+  **Ireland DPC GDPR inquiry, 17 Feb 2026**.
+Includes the detail that X restricted Grok image generation to **paying subscribers**, which doubles as the stratification example.
+(Backlog item 2 — previously deferred for fuzzy dates, now shipped.)
+- 2026-06-03: Added explicit **Section 230 / DSA (Ch.
+4)** cross-links where state
+  pressure leverages safe-harbor: one line on the new Grok slide + speaker-note pointers on the Brazil/India state-pressure slide and the GIFCT slide.
+(Backlog item 3.)
+- 2026-06-03: Expanded the **economic-stratification** bullet on "Content Moderation Is Genuinely Hard" to name the concrete Grok-paywall instance and the zero-rating parallel (book ai-arbiter §"stratification of access").
+(Backlog item 4, integrated rather than given its own slide to stay lean.)

 ## Suggested missing coverage on broad themes (point 3)
 - **Propaganda / disinformation deck** (book Propaganda + Disinformation sections):